The fantastically-named Antoinette Oglethorpe had been in business five years, when she approached InnerVisions ID about creating a brochure for her.

 She’d created her original logo (above) at the start of the company’s journey on a modest budget.
 Now Antoinette had a team, a book coming out and her profile was about to rocket,

-“It soon became clear we needed more than a new brochure.
+“(In our first meeting) it soon became clear we needed more than a new brochure.
 We needed a completely new brand identity that could be applied consistently across everything we do.
 So, we teamed up with InnerVisions ID to help us get it right.
 We came across InnerVisions ID through the wonderful Key Person of Influence community that we are part of and their work with other members of the community has been an inspiration.

 From the very first meeting, we knew InnerVisions ID were the right choice.
 Their founder, Sapna Pieroux, exuded creativity and confidence.
 More importantly, she “got” us and the value we provide our clients.
 She carried out an invaluable assessment of our old brand that concluded that our collateral lacked consistency and strategy and needed to be more pulled together to better represent the company (and me!) – a rebrand would help communicate the new focus and ambitions for the company.